Soldie/Arms-Commander/README.md

 	#5.
 Social Engineers Toolkit (SET), a expansive toolkit by itself that covers spearphishing attacks to SMS spoofing to Arduino-attacks
 	#6.
 Pupy, Cross-Platform, Pythonic version of a Remote Access Trojan (RAT) with abilities that are comparable/superior to Meterpreter shells, with added benefits of being rarer and therefore harder to detect, and supports powershell injection
 	#7.
 Dont Patch Me Bro :(, the easy-mode inject.bin generator for Hak5 USB Rubber Duckies
+	#8.
+Virus-Total Checker, safely check whether or not your custom payload is detectable without alerting Virus-Total and AV developers
+	#9.
+Embed a custom made payload into a PDF file
+	#10.
+Stitch, another Cross-Platform, Pythonic RAT

 (Spearphishing and payload generators for example) --- Considering including the BadUSB and Keystroke Injection Type Attacks into this, since it ultimately results in remote exploitation
 # 4. Smartphone/Mobile Device Hacking